npm/npm/doc/cli/config.md

 Any logs of a higher level than the setting are shown.
 The default is "http", which shows http, warn, and error output.

+### logstream

+* Default: process.stderr
+* Type: Stream

+This is the stream that is passed to the [npmlog](https://github.com/isaacs/npmlog) module at run time.

+It cannot be set from the command line, but if you are using npm programmatically, you may wish to send logs to somewhere other than stderr.

 ### long

 * Default: false